WongEK/Guardians-of-the-Forest/README.md

 <b>What technologies we used</b>

-The game was developed in pure, unadulteraded JavaScript- a solution we would never recommend for designing a game.
+The game was developed in pure, unadulteraded HTML Canvas with JavaScript- a solution we would never recommend for designing a game.
 While it works, it was extremely difficult to develop and implement (especially in only two days!).
 We didn't get as far as we would've liked but we feel we managed to give a good idea of what we want to do.
 Besides JavaScript, we used only CSS for the design on the home and learn more pages.
 Node.js was used for testing on a local server, and when the game was finished we hosted it with Firebase (link to that page at the top of the readme).
 The sprites for the game were designed with <i>Piskel</i>, a pixel art editor, linked below in the resources.

 <br>